sodascience/metasyn/README.md

 # load metadata
 metadata = ms.MetaDataset.from_json("metadata.json")
 ```

-> Note: if at this point you get the following warnings, do not worry, it is safe to continue.
->
-> ```
-> DeprecationWarning: read_text is deprecated.
-Use files() instead.
-Refer to https://importlib-resources.readthedocs.io/en/latest/using.html#migrating-from-legacy for migration advice.
-> DeprecationWarning: open_text is deprecated.
-Use files() instead.
-Refer to https://importlib-resources.readthedocs.io/en/latest/using.html#migrating-from-legacy for migration advice.
-> ```

 ##### 2. We can then synthesize a series of rows, based on this metadata using: